HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/getting_started/wcm_delivery_webpagetemplate_about.md

 # Web content pages and templates

-Web content pages are portal pages that are associated with content that is managed in HCL Web Content Manager.
+Web content pages are DX pages that are associated with content that is managed in HCL Web Content Manager.
 Similar to web content pages, web content templates are page templates that are associated with content in Web Content Manager.

 Pages and page templates are tied to web content by content associations.
 These associations are defined in the page properties and can be specified with the Associations window when you edit page properties.
 You can associate a page with one or more site areas in one or more web content libraries.